Can We Keep the Sabbath Any Day of the Week?

-In this article, we’ll clear up all your confusion about the biblical Sabbath by answering these five questions:
+In this article, we’ll clear up any confusion about the biblical Sabbath by answering these five questions:

-Let’s first talk about why keeping a day to rest and worship is so important.
+Let’s first talk about why keeping a Sabbath rest is so important.

 A man resting in a hammock at the base of waterfall on Sabbath